All Episodes

 And most importantly, they don't have the political will to do this.

-there's no meeting.
+And without an agenda, there's no meeting.

-Without a meeting there's no ceasefire and no peace treaty.
+Without a meeting, there's no ceasefire and no peace treaty.

-As brutal as that sounds, as brutal as it is in reality, they're winning and there's no need for them to stop because the Europeans have proven how feckless and hapless they are, sir.
+As brutal as that sounds, as brutal as it is in reality, they're winning, and there's no need for them to stop because the Europeans have proven how feckless and hapless they are, sir.

 brandon weichert

-It's very similar to what we were talking about with Israel, where our allies have really got ahead of their skis because they think Big Brother is going to have their back and they can take on whoever they want.
+It's very similar to what we were talking about with Israel, where our allies have really gotten ahead of their skis because they think Big Brother is going to have their back and they can take on whoever they want.

 But guess what?